ntnu-cp/350-judge/README.md

 └── 0800.log-2022-04-28
 ```

-If you don't need to keep these log files, run this script with 1 or 0 `-v` option to decrease the verbose level.
+If you don't want to keep these log files.
+Run this script with 1 or 0 `-v` option to decrease the verbose level.
 e.g. `poetry run python judge.py judge-one my-main.c`

 ## Run Locally